 The beauty of blogging is that it should be as easy as a conversation.
 It should be light and flow smoothly from your brain onto your screen.
 It doesn’t have to be a masterpiece that competes with the likes of Orwell or Hemingway.
 Just stop overthinking it and start typing.
 You’ll be surprised how easily the words flow when you stop worrying about what you write.

-Pick a theme and an interesting topic
+Pick a theme and an exciting topic

-Great content, the kind that gets shared again and again, comes in either one of the following key themes:
+Great content, the kind that gets shared, again and again, comes in either one of the following key themes:

 - information (what’s happened?)